hemilabs/heminetwork/api/protocol/README.md

 ### Header

-The message header includes metadata crucial for processing the message:
+The message header contains metadata required for processing the message:

 - **`command`**: The name of the command being executed.
 - **`id`**: A string used to uniquely identify each request.
 Responses will have the same `id` as the request, making it possible to match requests to responses.

 > [!NOTE]
-> Request message IDs should be randomly generated.
+> Request message IDs should be randomly generated or sequential.

 ### Payload

 The payload type depends on the command being called.
 Please refer to the documentation for more details on the specific API you wish to use.